In all professions, the most successful people share certain traits that help them to become high achievers.

 Without this rapport, what’s stopping your customer feeling bad about leaving for a competitor?
 Even by trying to save them some money and have them spend a little less with you from time to time will boost their loyalty and have them feeling like they wouldn’t get better service anywhere else.
 If you’re loyal to your customers, they’ll be loyal to you.

 A good salesperson can, however, make someone aware of a problem that they didn’t know they had and, on top of that, sell them a solution to the problem.
-Sometimes, people can be apathetic or just unaware of what’s good for them, and that’s where the mind tricks of a Jedi knight come in really handy.
+Sometimes, people can be apathetic or just unaware of what’s good for them, and that’s where the ability to persuade comes in.